Script kiddy strikes back

 script into (seemingly) meaningless binary data.
 This explains why we weren’t

-able to extract it using strings
+able to extract it using strings.

-simply executes a shell script embedded (and
+So in the end, pp-tweaks-gtk simply executes a shell script embedded (and

 obfuscated) inside the binary itself!
 Here’s the script in question: